-- whether the academic standards set for the Provider's awards are appropriate; - the extent to which the Provider's assessment processes are rigorous, ensure equity of treatment for students and have been fairly conducted within institutional regulations and guidance (this being informed by reviewing actual assessed work); - the standards of student performance in the Programmes or parts of Programmes which they have been appointed to examine;
+- whether the academic standards set by the Provider are appropriate. - the extent to which the Provider's assessment processes are rigorous, ensure equity of treatment for students and have been fairly conducted within institutional regulations and guidance (this being informed by reviewing actual assessed work). - the standards of student performance in the Programmes or parts of Programmes which they have been appointed to examine.